 Pants: Khaki or navy pants (pleated or flat front).
 No leggings, jeggings, cargo, carpenter, capri, or hip-hugger shorts/pants.
 Pants must be worn in an appropriate manner at all times.
 Sagging of pants is not permitted.
-Skinny pants must be loose fitting.
 Dress code pants must have pockets in both the front and back.